stefanha/git-publish/README.rst

   [gitpublishprofile "default"]
   suppresscc = all            # do not auto-cc people

+Additionally, if the default profile is empty and no --profile command-line option was given, git-publish will use the first profile it finds.

 If a file named .gitpublish exists in the repository top-level directory, it is automatically searched in addition to the git-config(1) .git/config and ~/.gitconfig files.
 Since the .gitpublish file can be committed into git, this